 We acknowledge the Traditional Owners of the land on which the Queensland Art Gallery | Gallery of Modern Art stands and recognise the creative contribution First Australians make to the art and culture of this country.

 Not Currently on Display

 Heritage 2013 creates a seemingly utopian situation based on tolerance and trust, where all types of animals have come together to share a common space.
-It features 99 life-sized artificial animals, diverse in nature, appearing to drink from a large pool of water that is surrounded by pristine white sand.
+It features diverse, life-sized, artificial animals, appearing to drink from a large pool of water that is surrounded by pristine white sand.

-The inspiration for Heritage came partly from the artist’s immersion in the Australian landscape: Cai visited North Stradbroke Island, and while he was there he met with members of the Quandamooka community, who are its traditional owners.
+The inspiration for Heritage came partly from the artist’s immersion in the Australian landscape: Cai visited Minjerribah (North Stradbroke Island) and while he was there he met with members of the Quandamooka community, who are its traditional owners.

 New York-based artist Cai Guo-Qiang (pronounced tsai gwo-chang) is a remarkable and inventive figure on the contemporary international art scene.
 Having grown up in China during the Cultural Revolution, Cai was introduced to art and literature by his father.
 Since the early 1990s, Cai has staged large-scale events that involve fireworks and gunpowder, as well as ambitious and complex installations in museums around the world.